-WASHINGTON, D.C.
-SEPTEMBER 1994
+Washington, D.C., 25-29 September 2000

-Provisional Agenda Item 2.8
+Provisional Agenda Item 6.2

-CSP24/5 (Eng.)
-29 July 1994 ORIGINAL: SPANISH
+CD42/25 (Eng.)
+26 July 2000 ORIGINAL: ENGLISH

-SELECTION OF ONE MEMBER GOVERNMENT FROM THE REGION OF THE AMERICAS ENTITLED TO DESIGNATE A PERSON TO SERVE ON THE JOINT COORDINATING BOARD OF THE UNDP/WORLD BANK/WHO SPECIAL PROGRAM FOR RESEARCH AND TRAINING IN TROPICAL DISEASES (TDR)
+SELECTION OF ONE MEMBER STATE FROM THE REGION OF THE AMERICAS ENTITLED TO DESIGNATE A PERSON TO SERVE ON THE JOINT COORDINATING BOARD OF THE UNDP/WORLD BANK/WHO SPECIAL PROGRAM FOR RESEARCH AND TRAINING IN TROPICAL DISEASES (TDR) ON THE EXPIRATION OF THE PERIOD OF OFFICE OF BRAZIL

-The Special Program is a global program of international technical cooperation initiated by the World Health Organization and co-sponsored by the United Nations Development Program and the World Bank, to develop new tools for the prevention and control of tropical diseases and to strengthen the research capabilities of the affected countries.
+The Special Program for Research and Training in Tropical Diseases (TDR) is a global program of international technical cooperation, managed by the World Health Organization and cosponsored by the United Nations Development Program and the World Bank to develop new tools for the prevention and control of tropical diseases and to strengthen the research capabilities of the affected countries.